philipparvaneh/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

-\*\***My idea/concept is for SafteyFirst Phone Case.
+My idea/concept is for SafteyFirst Phone Case.
 Utilizing a user’s geolocation, we can help protect the safety of the user by alerting them of nearby collisions when using their mobile devices.
 There is a common issue in the modern day, where people are so distracted with their devices that when walking they are not alert of their surroundings and can lead to accidents.
 Whether the accident is walking into nearby pedestrians, walking into oncoming traffic, or any safety hazard.
 With SF Phone case, we can flash an LED light around the user’s screen to alert the user they should look up.
-For aesthetics, a user can customize the lighting and colors from either their phone application or desktop and from an entrepreneurship spirit we can also make it a portable charger for dual purpose.**\*\*
+For aesthetics, a user can customize the lighting and colors from either their phone application or desktop and from an entrepreneurship spirit we can also make it a portable charger for dual purpose.

 \*\***Include pictures of your storyboards here**\*\*

+Please see attached uploaded picture

 \*\***Summarize feedback you got here.**\*\*

-\*\***When brainstorming the idea for SafteyFirst Phone Case, it came to me from my research in my product studio group.
+When brainstorming the idea for SafteyFirst Phone Case, it came to me from my research in my product studio group.
 Our group's topic is focusing on geolocation/privacy and with that mindset saw nearby students all walking by with headphones on and faces glued to their device screens.
 I proposed the idea as a mobile application that runs in the user's background that would present a notification or a flashing color on the screen as the alert method.
 The feedback from my team provided the insight that users may not want the interference with their screen from what they are currently focusing on.
-With that feedback, I came up with the concept of the phone case to illuminate the border of the phone instead of on-screen notification. **\*\*
+With that feedback, I came up with the concept of the phone case to illuminate the border of the phone instead of on-screen notification.